limyuquan/orbital-reflectiveminds/client/README.md

 ## Project Structure

-The project is structured as follows:
+In the src folder, the project is structured as follows:

 - `App.js`: This is the main entry point of the application.
 It contains the router logic that determines which component to render based on the current path.